-He founded the law firm of Perry G. Gruman, P.A. in 1986 and has represented clients in the matters listed below:
+He founded the Tampa Probate law firm of Perry G. Gruman, P.A. in 1986 and has represented clients in the matters listed below:

 At the law firm of Perry G. Gruman, P.A. in Tampa, Florida, we represent clients in residential and commercial real estate matters.
 This includes:

 The loss of a beloved family member can be difficult enough without the added strain of dealing with his or her estate — especially if it enters probate.
 Perhaps the estate involved a large number of assets or the decedent’s will is being contested.
 Or maybe you are being denied your rightful share in your loved one’s estate.
 Any of these scenarios can send the estate into probate and increase the stress on you and your family.
-We regularly handle Florida probate cases, including:
+At the Gruman Tampa Probate Law Firm we regularly handle a wide variety of probate cases, including: